israkir/sentiment-analyzer/README.md

 Dependencies
 ============

-1. `opencc` package (v0.3.0) for Simplified-Traditional Chinese conversion..
+1. `opencc` package (v0.3.0) for Simplified-Traditional Chinese conversion.
 2. `stanford-segmenter` package (2012-11-11) for segmenting Simplified Chinese sentences.
-3. `stanford-postagger` package (2012-11-11) for POS tagging Chinese words.

-Note: `stanford-segmenter` and `stanford-postagger` is included in `lib/` directory.
+Note: `stanford-segmenter` is included in `lib/` directory.
 It is suggested to install `opencc` via your linux distribution package manager.

 Instructions